Toushirou and Orfeo would like a brand new body

 What I mean here is that if it's possible to mix easily, then we can choose whatever model better fits us or is more powerful.

-#8 Updated by Marc Dequènes over 1 year ago
+#8 Updated by Marc Dequènes almost 2 years ago

 Pilou suggested to also try to house the small Dell (I guess it is Poweredge R210 II) for supervision and other small things.
 It's a nice idea, be could have a bastion and run checks like PKI cert obsolescence on it.
 The only difficult part is the housing but this can be dealt later.
 The small size and consumption should make this easier.